// COVID-19 //

 Declaration and payment of taxes: No general exceptions or tax incentives have been provided for and the declaration of taxes is mandatory.
 However, the Government of Estonia has established an exception pursuant to which the amount of the advance payment of the social tax of self-employed persons for 1Q of 2020 will be transferred by the state to self-employed persons’ prepayment accounts.
 If a self-employed person has already paid social tax in advance, he may use the funds to cover any tax liability, either immediately or in the future, and may also claim it to be transferred to his bank account.
 What is more, employers are also excused from paying the social tax monthly payment, including during holidays without pay and while working part-time.
 The exemption was established for a definite period of time and the minimal obligation to pay the social tax does not have to be performed in March, April and May of 2020.

 Tax arrears: Calculation of default interest on tax arrears has been paused from 1 March till 1 May and after termination of the state of emergency, the default interest on tax arrears was reduced from 0.06 percent to 0.03 percent per day.
 The Tax and Customs Board has the right to further reduce the interest (down to zero) depending on the situation after the termination of emergency situation.
-Also, the Tax and Customs Board has stopped providing information on debtors through the public credit register and X-Road services.

 Contact person at Derling Primus: Rolan Jankelevitš